-Two northwest trending dykes have been mapped within the Town of Blind River, intruding rocks of both the Huronian Supergroup and the Ramsey-Algoma Granitoid Complex.
-Numerous northwest and northeast trending dykes crosscut all the bedrock units in the area around the Town of Blind River (Figure 3.2).
-The regional, east-west trending Murray Fault System crosscuts the Town of Blind River along its southern boundary, and runs parallel to shores of Lake Huron (Figure 3.2).
-It extends well beyond the municipal boundaries and can be traced for several kilometres, running along the shoreline of Lake Huron.
-The regional-scale Flack Lake Fault, which extends for about 150 km, runs immediately north of the Town of Blind River trending easterly and north-easterly.
-In addition to these regional faults, a number of northeast and northwest trending faults crosscut all lithological units in the Town of Blind River and surrounding area (Figure 3.2).
+Although no dykes have been mapped within the Town of Spanish, all the bedrock units in the area around the Town of Spanish are cut by northeast and northwest trending diabase dykes (Figure 3.2).

+The regional, east-west trending Murray Fault System crosscuts the Town of Spanish and runs along the contact between the rocks of the Ramsey-Algoma Granitoid Complex to the north and the Huronian Supergroup strata to the south (Figure 3.2).
+The Murray Fault System extends well beyond the municipal boundaries and can be traced for several kilometres, running along the shoreline of Lake Huron.
+A shorter, northwest-trending fault splays from the Murray Fault System and bisects the southern half of the Town (Figure 3.2).
+Another regional structure in the area surrounding the Town is the Flack Lake Fault, which extends for about 150 km, trending easterly and north-easterly, approximately 35 km north of the Town.
+In addition to the regional Murray and Flack Lake Fault systems, there are a number of northeast and northwest trending faults that crosscut all lithological units in the Town of Spanish and surrounding area (Figure 3.2).